joelteo1994/Git/git.md

     - git push -u origin main
 - Note that this error also occurs if the branch I am trying to push up is not as updated at the remote branch
     - But if branch dosent exist yet, then can push without any issues

+## Other notes
+- Sometimes when pulling from remote, will open Vim — the default command-line text editor Git uses for things like merge commits.
+To exit:
+    - Press Esc (exit any typing mode)
+    - Type :wq (write and quit — the colon is important)
+    - Press Enter
+- If push to main, a pull request will not be triggered as you are not creating another branch